You’ve written your book. What next?

 Unless you are in the 0.1% of writers whose debut novel is a bestseller, you won’t retire on the proceeds of your first book.
-So, forget about that villa in Spain, new car or celebrity lifestyle.
+Therefore, forget about that villa in Spain, new car or celebrity lifestyle.
 In fact, take a deep breath and forget about marketing, sales figures, and royalties.

-The most valuable piece of advice for any aspiring author is, once you have finished your first novel, give yourself a pat on the back then start writing your second.
+A valuable piece of advice for any aspiring author: once you have finished your first novel, start writing your second.
 The more books you have, the more you will sell.
 Fact!

 2. The best things in life are free

-A popular saying but unfortunately untrue when it comes to self-publishing.
+A favourite platitude, but untrue when it comes to self-publishing.
 Nobody wants to buy a book displaying a cover created with Microsoft Paint, and your mate who’s ‘pretty good’ on Photoshop won’t cut it either.

 Friends and family will be happy to read your manuscript and point out your mistakes.
 However, they are not professional editors and don’t have the knowledge or required skills to give your work a polished finish.

 3. The power of social media – truth or myth?

 Every author is expected to have a presence on social media.
-While Twitter, Instagram, and Facebook are great for building up an email list and fan base, they do little to increase sales unless you’re already established.
+While Twitter, Instagram, and Facebook can help build an email list and fan base, they do little to increase sales for new authors.

 4. You need to be the town crier

 To sell 1,000 copies of your book, you need to reach over 10,000 readers who are interested in your genre.
 That’s the easy part.
 The hardest part is getting them to buy your book.
 Achieving this will require: